A violation of global symmetries from replica wormholes and the fate of black hole remnants: Global symmetry violation from replica wormhole

-Matter excitations of the field $\Phi$ can be classified into representations of $G$.
-For example, consider two operators ${\cal O}_1,{\cal O}_2$ transforming under representation $R_1$ and $R_2$ of global symmetry $G$, which, when acting on the Hartle-Hawking state, create two states $|R_1\>$ and $|R_2\>$ with representation $R_1$ and $R_2$.
+The excitations produced by the matter field $\Phi$ can be classified according to their representations of $G$.
+For example, consider two operators ${\cal O}_1,{\cal O}_2$ transforming under representation $R_1$ and $R_2$ of a global symmetry $G$, which, when acting on the Hartle-Hawking state, create two states $|R_1\>$ and $|R_2\>$ with representation $R_1$ and $R_2$.
 A nonzero transition amplitude between these two states $\langle R_2|R_1\>=\langle{\cal O}_2^\dag{\cal O}_1\rangle$ would imply that the global symmetry $G$ is broken, given that $\olsi{R}_1\otimes R_2$ does not contain the singlet.
 The physical observable constructed from the transition amplitude between the two states is the scattering probability $ |\< R_2|R_1\>|^2$.
-For simplicity, we will for now consider the case in which there is no Lorentzian evolution between the in- and out-states and when the global symmetry $G$ is never spontaneously broken.\footnote{Even if $G$ is spontaneously broken we can always set the VEVs of charged fields to vanish by choosing appropriate boundary conditions.
-We will emphasize this through an example in section \ref{sec:JT+gauge-theory}. } Without Lorentzian evolution, the scattering probability yields the squared norm of the inner-product between the two states which, due to the charge conservation, would simply vanish in quantum field theory.
+For simplicity, we will for now consider the case in which there is no Lorentzian evolution between the in- and out-states and when the global symmetry $G$ is never spontaneously broken.\footnote{Even if $G$ is spontaneously broken we can choose appropriate boundary condition to make the charged field to have vanishing expectation value.
+We will demonstrate this through an example in section \ref{sec:JT+gauge-theory}. } Without Lorentzian evolution, the scattering probability yields the squared norm of the inner-product between the two states which, due to the charge conservation, would simply vanish in quantum field theory.
 This will not be the case when coupling $\Phi$ to gravity.